RayLabz/Responz/README.md

 <h5>Java</h5>
 <p class="justify">
-    The Response library is available in Java.
+    The Responz library is available in Java.
 You can use this with any Java project, including plain Java (SE), Java EE, Android SDK, Google Cloud SDK and more.
 The Java version uses the
     <a href="https://github.com/google/gson">GSON library</a> to serialize and de-serialize responses automatically.
     The Java version is destined for use both in server and client environments.
     <b>GSON is built-in to the Response library, so you do not need to download and import it separately.</b>
 </p>

-<a href="https://github.com/panickapps/Response/raw/master/java/Download/Response.jar" id="download-button-java"
+<a href="https://github.com/raylabz/Responz/raw/master/java/Download/Responz.jar" id="download-button-java"
    class="btn-large waves-effect waves-light red darken-2">Download for Java</a>

 <p>Prerequisites:</p>
 <ul class="browser-default">
     <li>Java 8+</li>
-    <li>GSON Library (included)</li>
 </ul>

 <a class="btn red darken-2" href="javaGuide.html">View the Java guide</a>